llagerlof/freezer/README.md

 The goal of this tool is to shorten the time that developers need to understand the structure of a given database identifying in which tables the third-party application, like [**Moodle**](https://moodle.org), [**HumHub**](https://www.humhub.com) or [**Elgg**](https://elgg.org) for instance, inserts new records depending on the action the application performed, so the developer can focus directly on the tables that primarily matter for that specific action.

-This tool makes it much easier to spot these tables and its new records across all tables and to understand how the third-party application interacts with the database, and also how relationships are made.

 Or maybe you just want to quickly know which tables are affected by some application's action.

 Freezer can connect to any MySQL/MariaDB database, not just "third-party applications' databases".